barburobert/business-cycle-asset-performance/README.md

 ## Repository contents

-- `README.md` – project description and methodology
+- `README.md` – project overview, methodology, data description, and main findings
-- notebook / script files used for the analysis
+- `CLIstudy.ipynb` – full Google Colab / Jupyter notebook containing the complete code, outputs, tables, and figures
+- `CLIstudy.html` – static HTML version of the project, ready for direct viewing without running the code
+- `FinancialAssets.xlsx` – daily adjusted closing prices for the financial assets used in the analysis (DBC, SPY, GLD, AGG, VNQ), collected from stockanalysis.com
-- processed OECD CLI phase dataset
+- `CLI.xlsx` – monthly OECD CLI dataset used to construct the business cycle phases
-- financial asset dataset
-- figures generated in the analysis
+- processed datasets containing the phase classifications and aggregated phase-level asset returns

 ---